chef/chef-web-docs/chef_master/source/config_rb_client.rst

    The node UUID used by Automate.
 Setting this allows the node UUID to be specified, and can be carried across instances of a node.

 ``chef_repo_path``
-   The path to the chef-repo.
+   The path to the chef-repo. chef-solo sources cookbooks and roles from this directory when running the chef-client.

 ``chef_server_url``
    The URL for the Chef server.
 For example: